Best Rebounder UK 2026: Mini Trampolines for Home Workouts

 This is the belt for people who train heavy and brace hard.
 The 13mm thickness gives the most aggressive support of anything here, and the lever means no slipping or loosening mid-set.
 Two honest cautions.
 First, 13mm is unforgiving and takes a proper break-in period, so it is overkill for casual gym work and can feel like wearing a plank at first.
 Second, you change the tightness by unscrewing and repositioning the lever, so it is not the belt to grab if your waist size swings a lot.
 For dedicated strength training, it is excellent.

-It suits beginners and general lifters doing squats, deadlifts and overhead work who want firm support on a tight budget.
-The leather and rivet construction holds up far better than the cheapest fabric belts.
-The honest cons are what you would expect at this price: the leather is thinner and less rigid than the Beast Gear or Iron Bull belts, so it will not brace quite as hard under a true max, and quality control can vary a little unit to unit.
+The buckle is the interesting part at this price.
+Farabi use a quick-release design with two pins, so you get the hold of a double prong without threading a standard buckle every set.
+The honest cons are what you would expect for £18: at 7mm the leather is thinner and less rigid than the Beast Gear or Iron Bull belts, so it will not brace quite as hard under a true max, and Farabi size it on your waist measurement rather than your trouser size, so check the chart before you order.
 As a cheap, dependable way into belted lifting, it does the job well.

 Check price on AmazonThe right weight lifting belt comes down to how heavy you lift and how you like to fasten it.
 Here is the quick version: